LIST OF PEOPLE:A

 -

-At Herod's death, divided up his kingdom and made Herod Archelaus ethnarch of Judea, Samaria, and Idumea (Edom); Herod Antipas tetrarch of Galilee and Perea; Philip I tetrarch of the territories east of the Jordan River; and Salome I toparch of Iamnia, Azotus (Ashdod), and Phasaelis
+At Herod's death, divided up his kingdom and made Herod Archelaus ethnarch of Judea, Samaria, and Idumea (Edom); Herod Antipas tetrarch of Galilee and Perea; Philip I tetrarch of the territories east of the Jordan River; and Salome toparch of Iamnia, Azotus (Ashdod), and Phasaelis

 -